Frequently Asked Questions on Early Years Funding

 As stated in our Terms and Conditions which is signed by every parent when you start, we have 2 Training Days each year.
 These are not ‘days off’ for our team and we spend the time investing in their professional development.
 We do hope parents see the benefit in that.

-In the same way a you don’t get any taxes back if your child’s school closes for the day for training, or any other reason, we don’t return any monies on these days that are closed.
-Where you attend for Just 15 or 30 or Nil Cost then you can transfer to another day, however you will be charged in full for the Training Day at our usual rates.
+In the same way as you don’t get any taxes back if your child’s school closes for the day for training, or any other reason, we don’t return any monies on these days that are closed.
+Where you attend for Just 15 or 30 or Nil Cost then you can transfer to another day, however you may be charged in full for the Training Day at our usual rates if this is part of your usual hours.
 Where you attend with additional hours then we shift the funded hours into other days.

 Our staff teams work really hard and in order to maintain a high-quality nursery then we want to train them to the best of our abilities.
 They undertake training throughout the year, however due to maintaining staff to child ratios this is mostly in the evenings and occasionally at weekends.
 We use these full training days to introduce new initiatives and innovative ideas, which can be much better received when staff are at their best – in daytime hours.

-The alternative to our not charging for these days is for us to increase daily rates so the time is added onto every other day you might attend.
+The alternative to our not charging for these days is for us to increase daily costs and hourly rates so the cost would be added on one way or another to ensure we are able to carry out these whole team development days.